White Chocolate and Raspberry Fudge Slice

 Life is hard.
 This white chocolate and raspberry fudge slice is easy.
 And it makes life better.

-And now that I’ve jumped right in with that inspirational pearl of wisdom, I should just get straight into talking about this slice before I make a real fool of myself.
+And now that I’ve jumped right in with that inspirational pearl of wisdom, let’s talk about this slice.

-The texture is smooth and fudgy with crunchy pieces of biscuit, and while the white chocolate and condensed milk make it undoubtedly sweet there’s a tart pop from the raspberries that makes it hard to stop at just one slice.
+It has a smooth condensed milk fudge base, with crunchy pieces of biscuit, and while the white chocolate and condensed milk make it undoubtedly sweet, there’s a tart pop from the raspberries that makes it hard to stop at just one slice.

 Conveniently enough, the combination of white chocolate and raspberry makes it look rather festive, so while it’s a perfect year-round easy sweet treat, it’s also a fantastic festive treat too.